ChainMPQ: Interleaved Text-Image Reasoning Chains for Mitigating Relation Hallucinations: Future Work

 \section{Future Work}

 Although ChainMPQ consistently improves the mitigation of relation hallucinations, it still relies on attention distributions as a proxy for visual evidence, which may not fully capture the underlying reasoning process.
 Future work will incorporate a causality-based attribution mechanism.
 By detecting and correcting outputs that contradict the image, it prevents errors from cascading.
-In addition, we will evaluate causal interventions through counterfactual perturbations and uncertainty-aware thresholds to quantify reductions in error propagation on more dataset.

 It is worth mentioning that a major challenge in relation hallucination lies in the spatial granularity of visual tokens, which often misalign with real-world object boundaries.
 This misalignment, observed in lower performance for the spatial category in MMRel in our experiments, can hinder accurate relational reasoning.
 Future research may alleviate this issue by exploring multi-scale visual representations or by integrating explicit scene graph representations to improve robustness in fine-grained relational understanding.